 [This page was originally created by intern Julia Ward from Lafayette College.]
 The Dining Services offered at local colleges and universities have taken some measures to becoming more environmentally sustainable.
 Specifically, Lafayette serves some produce from the student organic garden; Lehigh has also taken steps to reduce waste in on-campus dining halls and has created … [Read more...] about Campus Food in the Lehigh Valley

+For tools to help you get better food on your campus, see our Sustainable Campus Dining Resources page.
 Campus dining services, like other institutional food-service operations, prepare large volumes of food every day, most of it the product of the industrialized food system.
-It is not grown sustainably, it undermines your health, destroys the natural ecosystems, and is often served in ways that produce large volumes of waste.
-Recent studies have made clear that regenerative … [Read more...] about Campus Food – Is it sustainable & Healthy?
+It is not grown sustainably, it undermines your health, destroys the natural ecosystems, and is … [Read more...] about Campus Food – Is it sustainable & Healthy?

 With institutional service, what is not eaten is an important part of sustainable practices that contribute to public health.
 Commercial kitchens create a large amount of waste in preparation, leftovers, and food left on plates; this waste pollutes groundwater, generates greenhouse gas (GHG) emissions, and increases disposal costs.
 It is not enough to change the food we … [Read more...] about Food Service Operations